xertxetin/CetinJS/README.md

 This project is licensed under the MIT.
 See the [LICENSE](LICENSE.md) file for details.

+### Reporting Issues

+If you find a bug or have a feature request, please open an issue on the [GitHub issues page](https://github.com/xertxetin/CetinJS/issues).
+Provide as much detail as possible to help us understand and reproduce the issue.

 # Contact

 For more information, visit our [website](https://www.meforcetechnology.com) or contact us at info@meforcetechnology.com.